shunohearthstone-hash/newproject/README.md

 ## Current Defaults

 The checked-in `menuconfig` configuration is tuned for the current transport demo:
-> Meaning raw FFT bin data transported off device.
-Any windowing, Top-K, Filtering is done on the python side
+> **Meaning** raw FFT bin data transported off device.
+Any windowing, Top-K, Filtering is done on the python side to enable clean reconstruction
-> The `Kconfig`Transport and Display mode hooks are deprecated.
-> The functionality for on device Windowing, Top-K bins, IIR filtering remains and could be re-enabled with some work.

 - `CONFIG_ADC_FS=44100`
 - `CONFIG_ADC_FFT_SIZE=8192`